GENLong/learngit/readme.txt

-Gis is a very good tool.
+Gis is a very distrubitued hssh ood tool.
 Git is a free system.
 Gis is good and cool.